hansott/graphql-language/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 A GraphQL parser written in PHP.
 The parser is able to parse the full [spec](https://facebook.github.io/graphql/).
 This package is compatible with PHP 5.3+.
+I'm still actively working on this project.
+Expect things to break. 🙈

 ## Install